kumailr7/Opscatalyst/content/Cloud-Native/Cilium/Kubernetes Debugging with Tetragon.md

 description:
 Gitlab Link: https://gitlab.com/kumailrizvi70/Tetragon-K8s
 ---
-## What is Tetragon?
+## What is Tetragon? 🔍

-**Tetragon** is an open-source eBPF-based observability and security tool developed by Cilium.
-It provides detailed visibility into system-level events and network activity within a Kubernetes cluster.
-Tetragon can monitor and trace system calls, such as command executions in containers, making it a powerful tool for debugging and security auditing.
+**Tetragon** is an exciting open-source observability and security tool developed by Cilium, powered by eBPF (extended Berkeley Packet Filter) technology.
+It gives you deep visibility into system-level events and network activity within your Kubernetes cluster.
+With Tetragon, you can trace system calls, monitor command executions in containers, and gain valuable insights for debugging and security auditing.

-## How Can We Use Tetragon in Kubernetes ?
+## How Can We Use Tetragon in Kubernetes ? 🐳

 Tetragon allows you to monitor the execution of commands within Kubernetes pods by leveraging eBPF (extended Berkeley Packet Filter) technology.
 This enables you to trace system calls and gather detailed logs of command execution, which can be crucial for debugging and auditing.